 There is uncertainty with regard to British Virgin Islands law as to whether a judgment obtained from the United States courts under civil liability provisions of the securities laws will be determined by the courts of the British Virgin Islands as penal or punitive in nature.
 If such a determination is made, the courts of the British Virgin Islands are also unlikely to recognize or enforce the judgment against a British Virgin Islands company.
-Because the courts of the British Virgin Islands.
+Because the courts of the British Virgin Islands have yet to rule on whether such judgments are penal or punitive in nature, it is uncertain whether they would be enforceable in the British Virgin Islands.
 Ogier has advised us that although there is no statutory enforcement in the British Virgin Islands of judgments obtained in the federal or state courts of the United States, in certain circumstances a judgment obtained in such jurisdiction may be recognized and enforced in the courts of the British Virgin Islands at common law, without any re-examination of the merits of the underlying dispute, by an action commenced on the foreign judgment debt in the Commercial Division of the Eastern Caribbean Supreme Court in the British Virgin Islands, provided such judgment:

-- is given by a foreign court of competent jurisdiction; - imposes on the judgment debtor a liability to pay a liquidated sum for which the judgment has been given; - is final; - is not in respect of taxes, a fine, a penalty or similar fiscal or revenue obligations of the company; and - was not obtained in a fraudulent manner and is not of a kind the enforcement of which is contrary to natural justice or the public policy of the British Virgin Islands.
+- is given by a foreign court of competent jurisdiction; - imposes on the judgment debtor a liability to pay a liquidated sum for which the judgment has been given; - is final; - · is not in respect of taxes, a fine, a penalty or similar fiscal or revenue obligations of the company; and - was not obtained in a fraudulent manner and is not of a kind the enforcement of which is contrary to natural justice or the public policy of the British Virgin Islands.